CaptainLucian/FactorioServer/README.md

  -- I should still poke at that, though the new methodology doesn't make it as needed.
 I could have a script to auto restart the container when needed though.

 - work through inventory.yml configuration for the ansible deployment. ideally switching it to ssh key auth.
+- get the ansible playbook to download the required files from this repository onto the host machine (just the ServerFiles directory and files)